 - Find a no-cost testing site near you.

-- List of restrictions to activities based on the Governor's executive orders.
-The chart is updated as additional executive orders are made.
+- List of restrictions to activities in Michigan.
+The chart is updated as additional changes to the rules and orders are made.

 This dashboard presents risk and capacity indicators that are taken into consideration during the State of Michigan's development and implementation of the MI Safe Start Plan.
 Each indicator is assigned a level of risk.
 Those levels are taken into consideration, with other epidemiologic information, in assigning the overall risk level for a region.
 The State of Michigan's decisions about the MI Safe Start plan also take into consideration availability of mitigation and economic factors, among other factors.